 - Optional <Part> elements change the part type of a cloned part, from the original type as specified by the old attribute, to the one specified by the included string.

 - Optional <Item> elements change the part type of a cloned item in the same way.

 - Optional <Attribute> elements change the item attribute type of a cloned item in the same way.

 - The optional <NamePattern> element can modify the cloned item name.

 - The old attribute specifies the pattern of the name of the cloned item.
 The "%" wildcard character specifies a part of the original name, which can be used as part of the new name.
 Any additional characters specified before or after the % must be found in the original name.
 If no match can be found, the cloned item will retain the original name.

-- Optional <IgnoreAttribute> elements mean that cloned items will get empty attributes, for attribute types according to the included SID string.
+- Optional <IgnoreAttribute> elements define that cloned items will get no value for the attribute types included in the SID string.

-- The optional <IgnoreNonDefaultAttributes> means that any non-default attribute in the original item structure will not be included in cloned items.
+- The optional <IgnoreNonDefaultAttributes> defines that any non-default attribute in the original item structure will not be included in cloned items.